omseeth/omseeth.github.io/_posts/2024-12-27-CNN_sentiment_analysis.md

 ## References

+Fukushima, K. (1980).
+Neocognitron: A self-organizing neural network model for a mechanism of pattern recognition unaffected by shift in position. *Biol.
+Cybernetics 36*, pages 193–202.

 Gage, P. (1994).
 A new algorithm for data compression. *C Users J.*, 12(2):23–38.

 LeCun, Y., Boser, B., Denker, J., Henderson, D., Howard, R., Hubbard, W., and Jackel, L. (1989).